eclipse-archived/codewind-docs/docs/_documentations/remotedeploy-eclipse.md

 # 2. Add a deployment registry

 Before projects can be deployed on Kubernetes, you must specify a Docker push registry.
 This example uses Docker Hub.
+For more information about registries, see [Adding an image registry in remote Codewind](remote-setupregistries.md).

 1\.
 Right-click on your remote connection in the Codewind Explorer view, and select `Manage Image Registries`: